Mickey Hargitay

-Miklós Károly "Mickey" Hargitay (Note: Also anglicised as Hargitai.)
-(January 6, 1926 – September 14, 2006) was a Hungarian-American actor and bodybuilder.

-Born in Budapest, Hargitay emigrated as a young man of 21 to the United States in 1947.
+Miklós Károly "Mickey" Hargitay (January 6, 1926 – September 14, 2006) was a Hungarian-American actor and bodybuilder.
+Born in Budapest, Hargitay immigrated to the United States at age 21 in 1947.
 Known as "Mickey", he eventually became a naturalized American citizen.
-He became known as a competitive bodybuilder, helping popularize the sport and winning Mr. Universe in 1955.
+He became known as a competitive bodybuilder, helping to popularize the sport and winning Mr. Universe in 1955.
 His bodybuilding gave him an entree to acting.
 In 1958, Hargitay married actress Jayne Mansfield.
-During their marriage, Hargitay and Mansfield made four movies together: Will Success Spoil Rock Hunter?
+Hargitay and Mansfield made four movies together: Will Success Spoil Rock Hunter?
 (1957), The Loves of Hercules (1960), Promises!
 Promises!
 (1963), and Primitive Love (1964).
-The couple were estranged by the time Mansfield gave birth to actress Mariska Hargitay in 1964.
-Mariska believed herself to be Hargitay's daughter before learning at age 25 that her biological father was singer Nelson Sardelli.

 Early life and early career

 Miklós Károly Hargitay was born in Budapest, Kingdom of Hungary (present-day, Hungary) on January 6, 1926.
 His parents were Ferenc Hargitay and Mária Hargitay (née Rothsischer).
-Hargitay was one of four children of an athletic father.

-He and his brothers were all brought up as athletes.
-During his youth, Hargitay was part of an acrobatic act with his brothers.
-The act was so popular that the brothers performed throughout Hungary, including the largest opera house in Budapest.
+Hargitay's father was an acrobat.
+During his youth, Hargitay was part of an acrobatic act with his brother.
 After being introduced to speed skating by his brother, Hargitay began competing in meets.
-In 1946, he won the Middle European championship at 500 and 1,500 meters, and placed second in the 5,000 meter race.
-He was also a proficient football player.
-He drew on his athleticism as an underground fighter during World War II.
+In 1946, he won the Central European championship at 500 and 1,500 meters, and placed second in the 5,000 meter race.
+He was also a proficient football player, and was a resistance fighter during World War II.

 In 1947, aged 21, Hargitay emigrated from Hungary to the United States to avoid being drafted into military service by the Soviet Union.
-The Hungarian People's Republic was then part of the Eastern Bloc, with close ties to communist Russia.

 Hargitay settled in Indianapolis, where he worked as a plumber and carpenter.
 He also performed in an acrobatic act with his first wife, Mary Birge.
 He was inspired to begin bodybuilding after seeing a magazine cover featuring Steve Reeves.
 Hargitay won the National Amateur Body-Builders' Association (NABBA) Mr. Universe award in 1955.

 Hargitay is credited with influencing the enormous interest in physical fitness prevalent in the US during the 1950s.
 He appeared as a pin-up model in fitness magazines.
 After Mae West saw his photo on a magazine cover, she recruited Hargitay for her muscleman revue.